socialitylab/socialitylab/README.md

-- 👋 Hi, we're the Human Sociality Lab at Washington State University.
+- 👋 Hi, we're the Human Sociality Lab at Penn State and Washington State Universities.
 You can learn more about us at www.socialitylab.org.